juancul/octopus/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 = How do I check if the plugin is working properly? =

+1. Turn off any kind of caching and / or minification plugins.
-1. Log out of the shop.
+2. Log out of the shop.
-2. Turn off any kind of ad or script blocker in your browser.
+3. Turn off any kind of ad or script blocker in your browser.
-3. Search for one of your keywords and click on one of your ads.
+4. Search for one of your keywords and click on one of your ads.
-4. Purchase an item from your shop.
+5. Purchase an item from your shop.
-5. Wait up to 48 hours until the conversion shows up in Google Ads.
+6. Wait up to 48 hours until the conversion shows up in Google Ads. (usually takes only a few hours)

 With the Google Tag Assistant you will also be able to see the tag fired on the thankyou page.